 The Board is required to follow the AMS investment policy.
 Accordingly, the Board is authorized to invest in securities consisting of obligations issued or fully insured or guaranteed by the U.S. or any U.S. government agency, including obligations of government-sponsored corporations, and must mature within one year or less from the date of purchase.
-No investments were held by the Board at July 31, 2022 and 2021.
+No investments were held by the Board at July 31, 2024 and 2023, and all cash deposits were maintained in the sweep account in accordance with the AMS' investment policy as discussed above.